Kaapeine/vstha.in/content/about.md

 menu = "main"
 +++

 Hi, I'm Vathsa.
-I like music, computers, writing and hanging out with my favorite local alcoholics.
+I like music, computers, writing and hanging out with my favorite local alcoholics in Bangalore.